gvwilson/sensibleadventures/cloudherd/new.md

 The soldier pulled up short and thumped his fist to his chest in salute.
 His left hand was still in bandages, and the stitches holding the gash on his check closed were crusty with scabs.
-"Sir!" he wheezed.
+"Respected!" he wheezed.
 "They... they..."

 "Catch your breath, soldier."
 Sergeant Dorbu wiped his hand clean on